College football has plenty of “where were you when” moments. The watershed plays that etch themselves in fans’ memories.

-It’s a right of passage for Nebraska football fans to perfect this call before you go to your first game.
-You’re required to perform it in front of your parents, your older brother, your grandpa, and the spirit of Bob Devaney.
+It’s a rite of passage for Nebraska football fans to perfect this call before you go to your first game.
+You’re required to perform it in front of your parents, your older brother, your grandpa and the spirit of Bob Devaney.

 All lenient family sympathy goes out the window and if it’s not up to standards they throw corn kernels at you.

 It comes with good reason.
 The play is one of the most iconic in the history of the sport.

 Johnny Rodgers’ Punt Return

 The stage couldn’t have been bigger.
 It was the top-ranked Cornhuskers against the second-ranked Oklahoma Sooners on Thanksgiving Day 1971.

 The game started off with each defense subduing the opposing offense.
 OU was due to punt after a stalled drive.